Kaiz0r/mogscript/README.md

      print(entry.poll()) ##this gets all unreplaced tags currently in the body print(entry.parsed) #prints the new parsed body, after processing all tags

+f.insert("You can add new entity blocks to the parser at any time!")

+#.walk is basically the same as .parse, but only parses entity blocks that aren't
+already parsed, like ones added with .insert, or ones where the IF check failed.
+#both .parse and .walk return a plaintext output of all the parsed text
+out = f.walk()
 ```